PtrStruct/PtrStruct/README.md

 <pre>
 💻 I am a Software Engineer
 📚 I have a degree in Computer Science
-📝 I have a strong interest in algorithms and networking 🔭 Working on Dedicated Network Servers
+📝 I have a strong interest in algorithms and networking and design patterns 🔭 Working on Dedicated Network Servers
 🌱 Learning about Network Security
-🌟 Main languages: C#, Java
+🌟 Main languages: C#, C, Java
-🚩 Interested in Algorithms, Networking and Design Patterns
 </pre>
 <hr>